jgduartem/toolbox-challenge-api/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.
+The test runner is launched.
+Integration tests against the external API are mocked using Nock to ensure they are isolated and independent of external availability for testing.

 ### `npm run start`